 The Mental Health Effects of Complicated Grief

-Symptoms of grief can mimic symptoms of PTSD or depression, which is why Moody is careful to screen for grief when diagnosing PTSD or depression: “We have to be careful that we’re not diagnosing PTSD or depression if the person is actively grieving a recent death.”
+Symptoms of grief can mimic symptoms of PTSD or depression, which is why Moody emphasized the importance of screening for grief when diagnosing PTSD or depression.

 Dealing with Complicated Grief – Coping Strategies and Treatments